Want to look into your business’s profit? If yes, you’d first have to understand how to calculate the cost of goods sold.

 If you need to dive a little deeper into the cost of goods sold formula, you need to follow the further steps to calculate COGS.

-Typically, accounting and tax experts take care of these calculations with the help of powerful software.
+Typically, accounting and tax experts, including your bookkeeper, take care of these calculations with the help of powerful software.
 However, below we enlist the four steps that many service companies should get the hang of.

 Step 1: First off, you should be able to identify the beginning inventory of raw materials.
 Then, later on, work in the process of the finished goods (based on the previous year’s ending inventory amount).